dgraph-io/dgraph-docs/content/query-language/functions.md

 ### anyofterms

-Syntax Example: `anyofterms(predicate, "space-separated term list")`
+Syntax Example: `anyofterms(predicate, "term list")`

 Schema Types: `string`

 Index Required: `term`

 Matches strings that have any of the specified terms in any order; case insensitive.
+Any non-alphabetic character can be used as the delimiter for the list of terms.
+For example, a search for `new-tag` would match `random-tag`, `random tag` and `random.tag`.

 #### Usage at root

 Query Example: All nodes that have a `name` containing either `poison` or `peacock`.
 Many of the returned nodes are movies, but people like Joan Peacock also meet the search terms because without a [cascade directive]({{< relref "query-language/cascade-directive.md">}}) the query doesn't require a genre.